Skip to content

 Available extensions

-The following extensions are implemented, with more to come:
+The following extensions are currently implemented:

 duckdbScan data from an attached DuckDB database